magetron/magetron.github.io/README.md

 # magetron.github.io

-Here is the Source Code of my Github.io Blog Site.
+Here is the Source Code of my Github.io PortFolio Site.

+# License

-Fork it, Download it, Whatever you want!
+NO License At ALL!
+Do Whatever you want!